 Art Nouveau walk around Parc Sainte-Marie

-You can buy your bus ticket at the ‘Agence Stan’ on Place de la République (Monday to Saturday from 7am to 7pm) or at the vending machines of any stations along Line 1)
+You can buy your bus ticket at the ‘Agence Stan’ on Place de la République (Monday to Saturday from 7 am to 7 pm) or at the vending machines of stations along Line 1)

 Check out the museum’s website for more info.

-Reach the public park of Sainte-Marie via the swimming complex of Nancy-Thermal built in 1913.
+Reach the public park of Sainte-Marie via the swimming complex of Nancy-Thermal, constructed in 1913.

-Explore Nancy’s second largest park to find the Alsatian House.
-The half-timbered house once stood in the village of Zutzendorf, Alsace and was moved in Nancy in 1909 for the International Exhibition of Eastern France.
+Explore Nancy’s second-largest park to find the Alsatian House.
+The half-timbered house once stood in the village of Zutzendorf, Alsace and was moved to Nancy in 1909 for the International Exhibition of Eastern France.